hmontero1205/pygrader/docs/README.md

 a [private fork](https://stackoverflow.com/questions/10065526/github-how-to-make-a-fork-of-public-repository-private)
 of this repo before adding in your class-specific logic.

+Please help us build on this project!
+See our [contribution guide](./CONTRIBUTING.md).

 # Guide
 pygrader has only been tested on Linux Debian 10.5 and Ubuntu 18.04 with python3.7.